 How to Tie a Bowline Knot -“Trust in God, but tie up your horse”

-The “King of Knots” and it comes with a handy mnemonic to help you remember how to tie this essential knot for riders; the rabbit runs out the hole, goes around the tree, then back down the hole.
+The the bowline also known as the “King of Knots” and it comes with a handy mnemonic to help you remember how to tie this essential knot for riders; the rabbit runs out the hole, goes around the tree, then back down the hole.